Consent For Care

 Social Media Policy: LCA and our physicians believe that adding clients as friends or contacts on social media sites (e.g., Facebook, LinkedIn, etc.) can compromise clients’ confidentiality and privacy.
 Consequently, given the importance of client confidentiality, your LCA physician will not accept friend or contact requests from current or former clients on any social networking site.
 If you have questions about this, please bring them up during your session.

 Research, Writing, Teaching: Your physician and others at LCA conduct internal research, training, and supervision.
 Your physician may use information about you and your treatment in any of these ways.
-Your physician may also prepare publications for professional and/or lay audiences, and may use information about your treatment in an anonymized way for these publications.
+Your physician or others at LCA may also prepare publications for professional and/or lay audiences, and any use of information about your treatment would be only in an anonymized and/or de-identified way for these publications.

 Length of Treatment: Your course of treatment will be individualized depending on the intensity and duration of your presenting concerns, your level of engagement and active participation in the treatment plan, and the specific nature of your concerns.